notpistooo/notpistooo/README.md

 <p align="center">
 I'm an IT Engineer Student at University Badji Mokhtar - Annaba.<br>
 (fr:Ingénieur informatique)<br>
-I'm currently working on a website for Uni project<br>
 I'm currently learning C/C++, Java, WebDev...<br>
 I'm also into AI and Math...<br>
 </p>